 There is a growing concern over bacteria in the food.

-The lastest scare is over listeria in many brands of frozen food sold all over the U.S. While that’s worrisome enough, let’s not forget there is also a recall on chicken nuggets, Dole salads and even Chipotle was under attack for a food recall. (another read here) Is that not enough?
+The latest scare is over listeria in many brands of frozen food sold all over the U.S. While that’s worrisome enough, let’s not forget there is also a recall on chicken nuggets, Dole salads and even Chipotle was under attack for a food recall. (another read here) Is that not enough?
 Check out the list of 2016 food recalls so far on the USDA’s website.

 Even those who don’t have a large backyard can grow their own food.
 You can grow potatoes, tomatoes and other veggies in containers.
 You can plant an edible landscape if your HOA rules don’t allow a full garden.
 YOU CAN DO SOMETHING.
 The point is to start somewhere, doing something and to take responsibility for yourself.
-Grow your own when you can and as much as you can, and preserve that harvest for longer use.
+Grow your own food when you can and as much as you can, and preserve that harvest for longer use.
 You can do this!!

 What are YOUR reasons to grow your own food?
 Be sure to pin this for later!